Architecture, at its best, doesn’t just shelter us—it lifts us. Thankyou Marcus for our beautiful home!

 EVERY MI SHACK IS STILL UNIQUE.

-A design system should create clarity, not sameness.
+That flexibility is the whole point.
+A good design system should create clarity, not sameness.

 MODULAR OR PREFAB?

-Modular does not always mean fully prefabricated.
+Modular doesn’t always mean fully prefabricated.

 Start with a Shack Map.